kpslp/TechBiz-Documentation/invite-users.md

 4. In **Upload user list** section, select **Choose a file**.

 5. Select the saved file and upload it.
-A success message with the user list is displayed.

-6. Click **Submit**.

 > **Notes:**
 >